 The Patent Law of the PRC (2020 Revision) provides a patent linkage system, pursuant to which the patent holder or a party of interest can resolve potential patent infringement disputes before a follow-on drug receives marketing approval.
 Depending on the outcome of the disputes, NMPA will decide whether to delay approval of such follow-on applications.
 There are certain implementation rules and interpretations for the patent linkage system, such as Measures for the Implementation of Early Resolution Mechanisms for Drug Patent Disputes (Trial) published by NMPA and the CNIPA and took effect from July 4, 2021, and Provisions on Several Issues Concerning the Application of Law in the Trial of Patent Civil Cases Involving Drug Marketing Review and Approval of Patent (Draft for Solicitation of Comments) published by Supreme People's Court on October 29, 2020.
 Currently, the patent linkage system has been established in China.
 However, the enforcement of laws and regulations to some extent remain uncertain in China.
-In addition, there is no currently effective law or regulation Rules for Drug Regulatory Data Protection (Trial) (Draft for Solicitation of Comments was published by NMPA on April 25, 2018), no updates or progress have been reported on this legislation.
+In addition, there is no currently effective law or regulation providing data exclusivity in China (referred to as regulatory data protection).
+Although Implementation Rules for Drug Regulatory Data Protection (Trial) (Draft for Solicitation of Comments was published by NMPA on April 25, 2018), no updates or progress have been reported on this legislation.
 In view of the uncertainty of the newly established patent linkage system and the lack of data protection, a lower-cost generic drug can emerge onto the market much more quickly than in the U.S.